hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 There are two different ways to implement AU Core:
 1. [Profile Only Support](#profile-only-support): system that represent digital health information using AU Core profiles without the expectation to implement any FHIR specified interactions.
-1. [Profile Support + Interaction Support](#profile--interaction-support): system that represents digital health information using AU Core profiles (Profile Support) AND implement the [FHIR REST API](http://hl7.org/fhir/R4/http.html) interactions defined by an AU Core Capability Statement](#au-core-capability-statements) (Interaction Support).
+1. [Profile Support + Interaction Support](#profile--interaction-support): system that represents digital health information using AU Core profiles (Profile Support) AND implement the [FHIR REST API](http://hl7.org/fhir/R4/http.html) interactions defined by an [AU Core Capability Statement](#au-core-capability-statements) (Interaction Support).

 The requirements of the FHIR standard and [FHIR Conformance Rules](http://hl7.org/fhir/conformance-rules.html) apply, and define the use of terms in this guide including the conformance verbs - SHALL, SHALL NOT, SHOULD, SHOULD NOT, MAY.